osue-tuwien/info-beamer-node/README.md

 Configuration
 -------------

-See the README in the 'scripts' folder how to configure the nodes for an exam.
+See the [README](scripts/README.md) in the `scripts` folder how to configure the nodes for an exam.

 Installation
 ------------

-Copy the 'node' directory to the Raspberry Pi.
+Copy the `node` directory to the Raspberry Pi.

 Install the startup scripts (e.g., add a cronjob).